luizbgomide/EclipsePhase2e-ptbr/src.clean_html/02/06-setting-overview.md

 ## Outer System

 It’s difficult to appreciate how empty space is.
 Traveling at light speed, a message from Mars to Luna takes about twelve minutes on average.
 To Jupiter, almost an hour.
 To Uranus, two to three hours.
 To Pluto, six hours.
 The fastest ships, sparing no expense, take weeks or months to reach places in the outer system.
-Outside of their immediate neighborhoods — the moons of the gas giants or "clusters" of trojan asteroids — the outer system stations are isolated and remote from each other.
+Outside of their immediate neighborhoods — the moons of the gas giants or “clusters” of trojan asteroids — the outer system stations are isolated and remote from each other.

 Saturn's moons provide the most dense and diverse region, home to a number of research facilities, independent colonies, and the domed metropolises of Titan.
 They are the most established faction of the Autonomous Alliance, with the largest intelligence and military services.